mrc-ide/individual/joss/paper.md

-Because in many epidemiological models the most important individual level characteristic can be represented as belonging to mutually exclusive types in a finite set (such as susceptible or infectious), the software uses a fast bitset object at the C++ level to represent each individual's value.
-Bitwise operations at the R level implementing the various set operations including union, intersection, set difference, symmetric difference and complement allow users to write highly efficient R code for updating their model.
-This representation of discrete finite variables is (to our knowledge), novel for epidemiological simulation.
+Because in many epidemiological models the most important individual level characteristic can be represented as belonging to mutually exclusive types in a finite set (such as susceptible or infectious), the software uses a fast bitset object at the C++ level to represent these types of categorical variables.
+At the R level users can call various set operations (union, intersection, complement, symmetric difference, set difference) which are implemented as bitwise operations in the C++ source code.
+This lets users write clear, highly efficient code for updating their model, fully in R. This representation of categorical variables is (to our knowledge), novel for epidemiological simulation.
 While @Rizzi:2018 proposed using a bitset to represent each agent, the agents were still stored as types an array.

-In contrast to other individual based modeling software, users define variables, one for each attribute of an individual, rather than defining a type for the simulated individuals.
-Individual agents are only defined by their unique id, their position in bitset that defines membership to a finite variable, or the element of a vector of integers or floats for unbounded or real variables.
+In contrast to other individual based modelling software, where users must define a type for the simulated individuals, in `individual`, users define a variable for each characteristic in the population.
+Individual agents are only defined by their unique id, their position in each bitset which defines membership to a categorical variable, or the element of a vector of integers or floats for unbounded or real variables.
-This architecture is reminiscent of the entity component system design Each variable type (categorical, integer, or double) is managed by a data type with both an R and C++ interface.
+This architecture is similar to a component system, a design pattern to help decouple complicated types [@Nystrom:2014].
+Each variable type users can create (categorical, integer, or double) is managed by a data type with both an R and C++ interface.
+Because of this general design, the package is not restricted to particular mathematical forms for infection (or any other) events, nor restricted to any particular conception of space (*e.g.* a network).

 `individual` also provides a C++ header-only interface which advanced users can link to from their R package.
 The C++ interface allows a user to interact